-AO4: Present Present a personal and coherent response that realises intentions and demonstrates an understanding of visual language and mixed media alongside learning critical, contextual and analytical skills.
+AO4: Present Present a personal and coherent response that realises intentions and demonstrates an understanding of visual language with ceramics, printing, painting, sculpture, collage, and mixed media alongside learning critical, contextual and analytical skills.
 In Year 11 they will be working more independently choosing their theme from a range of selected starting points.